instructure/canvas-lms/doc/api/live_events.md

 The `body` object will have key/value pairs with information specific to each event, as described below.

-Note: All Canvas ids are "global" identifiers.
+Note: All Canvas ids are "global" identifiers, returned as strings.

 ### Supported Events